 Plenty of fun for families

-Llandedrog has shallow water and a sandy beach, ideal for family days at the seaside.
+Llandedrog is a sheltered bay, ideal for family days at the seaside.
 Family fun adventure packs can be picked up at the car park; they contain a variety of interesting activities- bug hunting, games, leaf trails and more.
 Start ticking off some of the 50 things to do before you're 11¾.

 - The walk up Mynydd Tir y Cwmwd to the tin man - beautiful heathland landscapes and amazing views over Cardigan Bay